 Taste is subjective.
 Each individual will have their own preference, a cup of coffee can taste delicious to one while the same cup of coffee can taste horrible to another.
 Hence, we are going to run through the different types of beans based on its species, origins and roast to determine whats best for you!

 Robusta produces more crema for your espressos compared to Arabica.
-This means if you want that nice color and base for your latte art, Robusta beans are the perfect bean to use to get that nice golden brown to contrast with the white from the beautiful microfoam.
+This means if you want that nice color and base for your latte art, Robusta beans are perfect to use to get that nice golden brown to contrast with the white from the beautiful microfoam.

 Given the 3 factors, which species is superior?
 Fact is that none of the two is better than the other.
 Most coffee roaster mix the two species to create their own blend.
 A mix between Robusta, to bring out the thick crema and nutty flavour, and Arabica to bring the fruity notes and improve the overall taste.

 In reality, the flavor of coffee is almost impossible to generalize.
 There are so many factors that affect the taste; altitude of the plant, ripeness of the fruit and how thoroughly the bean was washed.
 However, we are able to get a pretty good idea of what a cup of coffee will taste like depending on where it’s from.
 Most will break down their beans to 4 regions.
 Central America, South America, Africa & Asia.

 We have beans coming from places such as Guatemala, Honduras, El Salvador & Nicaragua.
 Beans from this regions are usually very balanced and have a good mix of sweetness and fruity acidity which brightens the taste of coffee.